Tips for Dental Emergencies

 If the tooth is broken, it will need to be repaired using a wide variety of safe, effective and proven methods.

 Are you bleeding?
 If bleeding is involved, the best course of action is to gently rinse the mouth with warm water and then apply gauze to the area where you are bleeding in order to reduce or stop the flow.
-If the damage is extensive, you must seek medical care, but a cold compress on the face can be very useful at such times.
+When the damage is extensive, you must seek medical care, but a cold compress on the face can be very useful at such times.

 If there is only a small amount of bleeding, you can use the gauze and the ice pack, and if it does not stop bleeding within a short period of time, you must seek medical care.